Edred-hub/TMDb/README.md

 LOCAL HOST:
 Step 1: Connect to GitHub
 a.
 Create TMDb directory in your localhost
 b.
-Clone / download all files in your localhost (i.e: Mac)
+Clone / download all files in your localhost (i.e: ubuntu, Mac)

 Step 2: Connect to Docker
 a. https://hub.docker.com/?overlay=onboarding